kosa12/CarBazaar/README.md

 ### Frontend

-- **HTML5**: Markup language for structuring and presenting content on the web.
-- **CSS3**: Style sheet language used for describing the look and formatting of a document written in HTML.
 - **JavaScript**: Programming language that enables interactive web pages.
 - **EJS**: Embedded JavaScript templating language for generating HTML markup with plain JavaScript.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.